Commodus

-Commodus accompanied his father during the Marcomannic Wars in 172, and on a tour of the Eastern provinces in 176.
-The following year he became the youngest emperor and consul up to that point, at the age of 16.
-During his solo reign, the Roman Empire enjoyed reduced military conflict compared with the reign of Marcus Aurelius.
-Intrigues and conspiracies abounded, leading Commodus to revert to an increasingly dictatorial style of leadership, culminating in his creating a deific personality cult, with his performing as a gladiator in the Colosseum.
-Throughout his reign, Commodus entrusted the management of affairs to his palace chamberlain and praetorian prefects, namely Saoterus, Perennis and Cleander.
+Commodus accompanied his father during the Marcomannic Wars in 172 and on a tour of the Eastern provinces in 176.
+The following year, he became the youngest emperor and consul up to that point, at the age of 16.
+His solo reign saw less military conflict than that of Marcus Aurelius, but internal intrigues and conspiracies abounded, goading Commodus to an increasingly dictatorial style of leadership.
+This culminated in his creating a deific personality cult, including his performances as a gladiator in the Colosseum.
+Throughout his reign, Commodus entrusted the management of affairs to his palace chamberlain and praetorian prefects, namely Saoterus, Perennis, and Cleander.

-Commodus's assassination in 192, by a wrestler in the bath, marked the end of the Nerva–Antonine dynasty.
-He was succeeded by Pertinax, the first emperor in the tumultuous Year of the Five Emperors.
+Commodus was assassinated by the wrestler Narcissus in 192, ending the Nerva–Antonine dynasty.
+He was succeeded by Pertinax, the first claimant in the tumultuous Year of the Five Emperors.

 Early life and rise to power (161–180)

 Early life

 Lucius Aelius Aurelius Commodus was born on 31 August AD 161 in Lanuvium, near Rome.
-He was the son of the reigning emperor, Marcus Aurelius, and Aurelius's first cousin, Faustina the Younger, the youngest daughter of Emperor Antoninus Pius, who had died only a few months before.
-Commodus had an elder twin brother, Titus Aurelius Fulvus Antoninus, who died in 165.
-On 12 October 166, Commodus was made Caesar together with his younger brother, Marcus Annius Verus.
+He was the son of the reigning emperor, Marcus Aurelius, and Aurelius' first cousin, Faustina the Younger, the youngest daughter of Emperor Antoninus Pius, who had died only a few months before.
+Commodus had a twin brother, Titus Aurelius Fulvus Antoninus, who died in 165.
+On 12 October 166, Commodus was made caesar together with his younger brother, Marcus Annius Verus.
 The latter died in 169 having failed to recover from an operation, which left Commodus as Marcus Aurelius's sole surviving son.

 He was looked after by his father's physician, Galen, who treated many of Commodus's common illnesses.
-Commodus received extensive tutoring by a multitude of teachers with a focus on intellectual education.
+Commodus received extensive tutoring from a multitude of teachers with a focus on intellectual education.
 Among his teachers, Onesicrates, Antistius Capella, Titus Aius Sanctus, and Pitholaus are mentioned.

 Commodus is known to have been at Carnuntum, the headquarters of Marcus Aurelius during the Marcomannic Wars, in 172.
-It was presumably there that, on 15 October 172, he was given the victory title Germanicus, in the presence of the army.
-The title suggests that Commodus was present at his father's victory over the Marcomanni.
+It is presumed that there, on 15 October 172, he was given the victory title Germanicus, in the presence of the army.
+The title suggests Commodus was present at his father's victory over the Marcomanni.
 On 20 January 175, Commodus entered the College of Pontiffs, the starting point of a career in public life.